This crisis impacts everyone, especially the poorest and youngest.

-There’s no time to waste - we must restore natural ecosystems and reduce emissions to reverse climate change.
+There’s no time to waste - the government must do more to reduce emissions and at the same time help Australia and the world adapt.
 And we must support the most vulnerable communities we work with to adapt to the new climate.

 Your voice can help us keep children and local communities resilient to climate shocks and protect hard-won development gains.